 Need a last minute gift tag?
 Make gorgeous Cricut gift tags with a special detail – hand lettered “To” and “From” written with a Cricut Pen!
 Get the FREE Cricut Gift Tag SVG to DRAW with your Cricut machine.
 You can use it for Christmas gift tags or gifts all year round!

-It’s the second week of December, and at the top of my to-do list is getting the rest of my gifts on my shopping list.
-This week, I’ve teamed up with some of my favorite Cricut bloggers to share last minute gift ideas that you can make with your Cricut machine.
 I love wrapping my gifts with a handmade gift tag, so I designed an easy file that you can use to make last minute gift tags that will take only a couple of minutes!
 Head to the end of the post to download the file and check out the rest of the last minute holiday ideas from the rest of the group!

 One of my favorite features of my Cricut Machine is the ability to use pens (or the foil quill!) to write or draw on my projects.
 Earlier this year, I designed a hand lettered “Happy Birthday” single line file that works perfectly with Cricut pens, and I wanted to make something for Christmas as well.
 I also wanted to keep it simple so you could use it year round, too!